 The islands of Japan are among the most earthquake prone areas of the world and almost all Japanese citizens are aware of the danger they bring.

-The islands of Japan are among the most earthquake prone areas of the world and almost all Japanese citizens are aware of the danger they bring.
+Background: The islands of Japan are among the most earthquake prone areas of the world and almost all Japanese citizens are aware of the danger they bring.
 Extensive emergency drills are practiced throughout the country to try and minimise the effects of future earthquake, while the results of those in the past are still remembered.

 SYNOPSIS: In 1923, Tokyo, was hit by one of the worst earthquake this century.
 Business was continuing normally at noon on September the first, but less than a minute later much of the city was in ruins.
 Afterwards, 125,000 people were dead and more than one and a half million homeless.
 Yokohama was also badly hit by the earthquake, with 30,000 killed and 50,000 homeless.
 Damage in the quake was estimated at 1,000 million dollars (GBP590 million sterling).